 Read our post about N20 mods here: BMW N20 350hp

 BMW N20 Reliability

 Overall, expect the BMW N20 to be a reliable engine.
-It seems to be a slight improvement over the preceding N52 engine.
-A concerning common problem is the N20 timing chain.
-This mostly applies to N20’s produced prior to 2015.
+The N20 is on par, if not slightly more reliable than the preceding N52 engine.
+With that being said, the N20 also has its fair share of common problems.
+One of which has to do with the N20’s timing chain.
+This mostly applies to N20s produced prior to 2015.
 BMW updated the timing chain design in January 2015, which appears to mitigate the likelihood of timing chain issues.
 Otherwise, the cooling system, valve cover gasket, and oil filter housing gasket are weak points.
-The N20 is not alone as many BMW’s are plagued by those issues.
+The N20 is not alone, as many BMWs are plagued by those issues.